 Hair loss is an everyday occurrence for all of us, and we can each lose as much as 50 to 100 hairs per day.
-When we’re losing more than 100 hairs a day, however, then it enters the range of excessive hair loss and treatment options may need to be explored.
+When we’re losing more than 100 hairs a day, however, then it enters the range of excessive hair loss, and treatment options may need to be explored.
+Let’s examine some of the most common hair loss conditions and their symptoms.

 - Anagen – This is active hair growth that lasts between two and eight years.